storj/docs/src/pages/node/resources/faq/system-maintenance/index.md

 slug: resources/faq/system-maintenance
 createdAt: 2022-07-29T20:16:45.000Z
 updatedAt: 2023-03-03T08:35:46.000Z
+docId: Zh_lD6UPciHT53wOWuAoD
+pageTitle: How do I shutdown my node for system maintenance?
 ---

 If you need to shutdown the Storage Node for maintenance on your system, run: